mabridgham/Cryptography_Projects/README.md

 I will be uploading it for convenience for now until I can figure out how to integrate it into the programs I have so they no longer need it.

+A note on running these programs:
+You need the latest version of Python to run them.
+Also if it requires another program or .txt file, they all must be in the same folder to run properly.

 Sources: